traum-ferienwohnungen/docker-wkhtmltopdf-aas/README.md

 ```

+## Additional Options

+#### Payload Size

+It might be useful to increase the payload size to allow the generation of larger PDF files in case of errors such as `Error: request entity too large`.
+You can configure the payload size limit for the body parser by adding the additional `PAYLOAD_LIMIT` environment variable to the `docker run -t ` start command.
+For instance, set the payload limit to 80 megabyte by adding ` -e PAYLOAD_LIMIT='80mb'`.
+Please consider that a high payload limit might result in high server resource usage and longer response times.
 ## Features

 The containing features are easy to disable in case you don't need them. <br> For example disable prometheus metrics: